arendst/Tasmota/README.md

 [<img src="https://www.knx.org/wGlobal/wGlobal/layout/images/knx-logo.png" />](https://www.knx.org/knx-en/knx/association/what-is-knx/index.php)

-The [KNX IP Protocol](https://www.knx.org/knx-en/knx/association/what-is-knx/index.php) is an _international open standard_ for smart homes and smart buldings automation.
+The [KNX IP Protocol](https://www.knx.org/knx-en/knx/association/what-is-knx/index.php) is an _international open standard_ for smart homes and smart buildings automation.
 It is a decentralized system.
 Each device can talk directly to each other without the need of a central controller or server.
 Any panel or server is just for telesupervision and for sending requests.
 KNX IP Protocol uses a UDP multicast on _224.0.23.12 : 3671_.

-Each device has a physical address ( like a MAC ) as **1 .
+Each device has a physical address (like a MAC) as **1 .
 1 .
 0** and that address is used for configuration purposes.

 Each device can be configured with group addresses as **2 / 2 / 1** and that address can be used for sending/receiving commands.
 So, for example, if 2 devices that are configured with the **2 / 2 / 1** for turning on/off their outputs, and other device send _Turn ON_ command to **2 / 2 / 1**, both devices will turn on their outputs.